-- Safety duties: The Master is identified on the Emergency Station Bill as being in overall charge of all persons and activities.
-Provide leadership and direction to crew and guests in a drill or an emergency, including situations of fire, flooding, rescue, man overboard, medical incident, pollution spill, and ECT.
+- The Master is identified on the Emergency Station Bill as being in overall charge of all persons and activities.
+Provide leadership and direction to crew and passengers in a drill or an emergency, including situations of fire, flooding, rescue, man overboard, medical incident and pollution spill.
 Is responsible for compliance with company and regulatory agencies requirements for drill content and frequency.
-Leads crew safety meetings.

 - Keep fully informed of, and adhere to, all U.S. and other relevant laws, regulations (Federal and state), and directives affecting the operation of the vessel.
-In addition, the Captain shall acquaint him/herself fully with the regulations and local requirements of all ports visited.
+In addition, the Captain shall get acquainted fully with the regulations and local requirements of all ports visited.

 - Be knowledgeable of, and ensure vessel compliance with the company’s Safety Management Program and procedures.

-- Responsible for ensuring that the ship’s overall condition and seaworthiness is continuously maintained, reporting any situation that may adversely affect the vessels satisfactory state of operations.
+- Responsible for ensuring that the vessel’s overall condition and seaworthiness is continuously maintained, reporting to the Corporate Office any situation that may adversely affect the vessels satisfactory state of operations.